Clematis crispa

 ~Raymond J. Evison

 The Delicate stems of this vine hold the utterly charming, bell-shaped, reflexed petals that have variable colors in the wild.
 You can train this vine to be a shrub, which helps protect its delicate stems.
-This has a long bloom time, from summer to fall in cold climates, and from late spring into fall in mild winter climates.
+Notably, this vine is adaptable to various climates, with a long bloom time from summer to fall in colder climates and from late spring into fall in mild winter climates.

-This southern native charmer passed its sweet tangerine-like fragrance on to the vine's progeny, C. 'Betty Corning'.
-Two of its common names—marsh clematis and swamp leather flower—is a testament to where it grows in its native habitats; it is the only clematis that can take wet soil.
+This southern native charmer passed its sweet tangerine-like fragrance onto the vine's progeny, C. 'Betty Corning'.
+Two of its common names—marsh clematis and swamp leather flower—testify to where it grows in its native habitats; it is the only clematis that can thrive in wet soil, a unique characteristic.

-Its epithet, crispa comes from the sepal’s wavy or crisped margin.
-In Illinois where they commonly call it blue jasmine, it’s an endangered species, and in Kentucky where they commonly call it blue jasmine leather-flower, it’s a threatened species.
+Its epithet, crispa comes from the sepal's wavy or crisped margin.
+In Illinois where they commonly call it blue jasmine, it's an endangered species, a concerning status for its conservation.
+In Kentucky, where the vine is widely called blue jasmine leather flower, it's a threatened species, further highlighting the need for conservation efforts.

 Planting and Care of Clematis.